metadatacenter/cedar-template-editor/README.md

 Tests are written in Jasmine and run with the karma test runner.

-To run the tests once:
+To run the tests:

-    $ gulp unit

-To have karma watch for changes:

-    $ karma start
+    $ npm test

 ### End-to-end (e2e) Tests